CircleCI-Archived/sumologic-orb/README.md

 Easily capture analytics from your CircleCI jobs in your Sumologic dashboard!

 ## workflow-collector
-Add this job to your workflow qith no require statements.
+Add this job to your workflow with no require statements.
 This job will run in parallel with the rest of your workflow for monitoring and will exit when all other jobs have completed.